 You can help ensure pets like Happy are rescued in time.
-Join us in May for our virtual fundraise event at RSPCA Million Paws Walk Walk This May.
+Join us in May for our virtual fundraisiing event: RSPCA Million Paws Walk Walk This May.
 You’ll be making the world of difference to pets like Happy.

 As an RSPCA Inspector, you never know what the day will bring when investigating an animal welfare complaint.
 But the information provided about Happy, gave dire warnings.

 This particular call for help suggested that Happy had been abandoned and appeared ‘lifeless’; collapsed amongst the long grass in a backyard.